 A new official (not registered the previous year) may not officiate until he/she is completely registered.
 A returning official ("complete" the previous season) may not officiate after November 30 of the current season (expiration date on previous year's card) unless he/she is completely registered for the current season.

 Renewal officials may apply for one level higher than their completed registration level the previous season.
 Officials are allowed to take one season as "unregistered" or "incomplete" and return at the same level they were last completely registered at.
 Level 1 completely registered officials are allowed to take one season off and still be eligible for Level 2 the following season.
 The level that each renewal official is eligible for is designated on the online officiating application.
 An official may apply for a level lower than their eligible level.
-However, once the application has been received at the National Office, an official cannot change the level they had applied for.
+However, once the application has been received at the National Office, an official cannot change the level they have applied for.

 We are always happy to have officials return to the USA Hockey Officiating Program after some time away from the program.
 Because of your past experience with our program you may be able to register at a level higher than Level 1, depending upon the level at which you were last registered.
 As a general rule, officials may take one season off (unregistered or incomplete) without forfeiting the current level status.
 However, if an official is away (not registered or incomplete) for the previous two seasons, he/she must apply for registration one level lower (except Level 1) than that of the last season "completely registered."
 A Level 4 official who takes 3 or more seasons off will be required to return at Level 2.

 Attendance at a sanctioned USA Hockey Officials Seminar is required for all applicants, regardless of level.
 This seminar must consist of both a classroom and ice-session, and must be conducted by USA Hockey trained instructors.
 At the seminar, every official and instructor in attendance must be sure to "sign in" on the official USA Hockey Seminar Attendance Form (unless they have pre-registered online).
 The Attendance Form will be returned to the National Office and attendance credited in each official's registration record.
 Level 4 applicants must attend a Level 4 specific seminar.
-There will be no opportunity to complete the Level 2, Level 3 or Level 4 closed book testing except at the USA Hockey seminar you attend.
+There will be no opportunity to complete the Level 2, Level 3 or Level 4 Closed Book Exam testing except at the USA Hockey seminar you attend.

 To be eligible to officiate in any State, Regional or National Championships, an official must be completely registered on or before December 31 of the current season.
 Only Level 4 officials will be eligible to Referee National Championships.

 All Level 2, 3, & 4 officials must complete a Closed Book Exam while completing their Local Seminar.
 The official must take the appropriate level exam to receive credit towards their registration level (i.e.: a Level 3 CB Exam will not count towards Level 2 registration).
-If an official takes a Closed Book Exam at a level below their current season registration level, they may be "completed" at the level of the Closed Book Exam.
-If an official takes a Closed Book Exam at a level higher than their current season registration level, their Closed Book Exam score will be rejected and they will be "completed" as a Level 1 for the season.

 There are no re-take attempts on any Closed Book Exams.